adrianolszewski/model-based-testing-hypotheses/README.md

 #                        which_p = "Wald") #... and Rao, LRT
 ```
 ![obraz](https://github.com/adrianolszewski/model-based-testing-hypotheses/assets/95669100/c6b14283-caa3-4855-9024-cfcdfbebe705)

+See?
+The good news is that typically the differences will "manifestte" itself below most common significance levels (<0.001)

 ## Even worse!
 You just said that different method of testing can yield OPPOSITE results!